Simo-realman/Two-Finger-Gripper/readme.md

 ## Copyright and License Agreement

-This project is licensed under the MIT License.
-For details, please read the [Open Source Statement](License.md).
+The hardware source information and related materials of this project are licensed under the [OpenAtom Open Hardware License, Version 1.0](./LICENSE) .

 ## Introduction